gsalac7/MovieRecommender/README.md

 ## Interacting with the Movie Recommendation System
 Once you have loaded the movies.pl file in the SWI-Prolog interpreter, you can interact with the movie recommendation system by following these steps:

-### Start the Recommendation Process
+## Start the Recommendation Process

+Follow these steps to use the movie recommendation system:

+1. **Initiate the Process**
-1. **Run the command start. in the Prolog interpreter.**
+   - Run the command `start.` in the Prolog interpreter to begin.

-This will initiate the movie recommendation process.
-2. Enter Your Preferences
+2. **Enter Your Preferences**
-3. The system will prompt you for your preferences in the following order:
+   - The system will ask for your preferences in the following order:

-**Genre**: Type the genre you are interested in within double quotes.
-For example, "Comedy".
-If you have no preference, type 'any'.
+     - **Genre**: Type the genre you are interested in within double quotes (e.g., `"Comedy"`).
+Type `'any'` for no preference.
-**Year**: Enter the year of the movies you are interested in.
-For any year, type 'any'.
+     - **Year**: Enter the desired year (e.g., `1995`).
+Type `'any'` for any year.
-**Minimum Rating**: Enter the minimum rating (from 1 to 5) you are looking for.
-For any rating, type 'any'.
+     - **Minimum Rating**: Enter the minimum rating (1 to 5).
+Type `'any'` for any rating.
-**Tags**: Type a specific tag within double quotes, like "family".
-If you have no preference or the tag does not match, type 'none'.
+     - **Tags**: Type a specific tag within double quotes (e.g., `"family"`).
+Type `'none'` for no preference or if the tag does not match.

+3. **View Recommendations**
-4. After entering your preferences, the system will display a list of recommended movies based on your input.
+   - The system will display a list of recommended movies based on your input.

+4. **Adjustments and Notifications**
-5. If the system adjusts the criteria (like lowering the rating or changing the genre), it will notify you of these changes.
+   - If the system adjusts the criteria (like lowering the rating or changing the genre), it will notify you of these changes.
+   - Adjustments are made as follows:
+     - If no tags match, the system will search again without the tags.
+     - If there are still no matches, the rating is lowered by 1 point, and the system searches again.
+     - If no matches are found, the system will use the `similar_genre` rule to search based on a similar genre.

-### Sample Output
+## Sample Output
 ```
 ?- [movies].
 true.